Palace of the Convent of San Francisco: The convent

 The convent's church was located in what is now a small open courtyard leading to the 14th-century Nasrid mirador.
 This space was occupied by a single nave, measuring 6.20 by 21.50 meters.
 At its north end, the Nasrid mirador was repurposed as the capilla mayor (main chapel).
 This space also served as the initial burial place of Isabella and Ferdinand.
 According to Torres Balbás, the arched entrance to this church, as seen today, dates to the church's expansion in 1512.
 The upper walls and the barrel-vaulted roof of the church, missing today, fell into ruin at the end of the 19th century.
 The church's former interior has thus been left open to the sky since then, as Torres Balbás stated that there was little point in trying to rebuild them during restoration works.
 The original floor of the church was likely lower than it is today and the choir, now disappeared, was connected with the upper level of the cloister next door.
 Additional chapels were formerly located on the west side, while the arched niches and windows seen today on the east side, which communicate with the cloister, were once used as altars.
 During the restoration works by Torres Balbás in the 1920s, an underground crypt with human remains was discovered beneath the church.

 The church's bell tower, built in 1787, stands next to the entrance.
 A Roman-era stone used in its construction was discovered during restoration works and moved to the city's archeological museum.
 On the west side of the church is the cloister which in its current form is roughly contemporary with the 18th-century tower, according to Torres Balbás.
 The cloister consists of a courtyard surrounded by a two-story gallery.
-The square courtyard occupies a part of what was formerly the elongated main courtyard of the Nasrid palace, and the water canal of that palace once ran across the middle of the court.
+The square courtyard occupies a part of what was formerly the elongated main courtyard of the Nasrid palace and the water canal of that palace once ran across the middle of this court.
 The arches of the cloister's galleries have Baroque-style decorations and Tuscan-style columns.
 The fountain at the cloister's center dates from the end of the 15th century.